evelynharbison/slate/source/index.html.md

 ### All floors in a building

-  > Results for all floors inside a building
+  > Results for all floors inside a building:

   ```shell
   curl -XGET \